Are you looking to build a huge audience for your startup?

 While it was certainly an expensive way to attract new customers, it was highly effective.

-If you’re looking to boost the userbase at your startup, consider spending your marketing budget directly on user acquisition in this way.
+If you’re hoping to boost the userbase at your startup, consider spending your marketing budget directly on user acquisition in this way.

 13. Connect with another brand